Hebah-Soleman/Auditing-Auditor/README.md

 ![](images/arch.png)
 ## Data Preparation

-In order to train the BIRT model we use (PKU-Alignment/BeaverTails) dataset.
-(PKU-Alignment/BeaverTails) is a comprehensive classification dataset with over 300k+ examples, developed to support research on safety alignment in large language models (LLMs).
+In order to train the [DistilBERT](https://arxiv.org/abs/1910.01108) model we use [PKU-Alignment/BeaverTails](https://github.com/PKU-Alignment/beavertails) dataset.
+[PKU-Alignment/BeaverTails](https://github.com/PKU-Alignment/beavertails) is a comprehensive classification dataset with over 300k+ examples, developed to support research on safety alignment in large language models (LLMs).
-Besides this, we create our own dataset using chatGPT and BARD LLMs.
+Besides this, we create our own dataset [](dataset/LLMs_response.csv) using chatGPT and BARD LLMs.
 We ask each model a few malicious questions with some manipulations and save the answers in a CSV file.
-We use our dataset belonging to the (PKU-Alignment/BeaverTails) to train the model.
+We use our dataset belonging to the [PKU-Alignment/BeaverTails](https://github.com/PKU-Alignment/beavertails) to train the model.

 ## Model Training